oracleimc/workshops/appdev/cloudnative/functions/docs/2-lab/README.md

     ```shell
     $ oci os object put  --bucket-name [INPUT-BUCKET] --file file1.csv
     ```
+    Quicky check the file uploaded to `input-bucket` from the OCI web console.
+File will not stay there for a long time!

 To see the data in the database, follow these steps:
 1. From the OCI console, navigate to **Autonomous Data Warehouse**.